-- 1. Education and Examination Regulations: the education and examination regulations that apply for Behavioural Science Research Master programme introduced by the faculty dean, and hereinafter referred to as the EER: - 2.
-Examination Board: the Examination Board of the Behavioural Science Research Master programme. - 3.
-Examiner: a person appointed by the Examination Board to administer examinations and determine the results; - 4.
-Units of study: the courses listed in the EER that the student must follow and the related examinations that the student must complete successfully to obtain the degree; - 5.
+- 1. Education and Examination Regulations: the education and examination regulations that apply for the Bachelor's and Master's programmes in Anthropology and Development Studies, introduced by the faculty dean, and hereinafter referred to as the EER; - 2.
+Examination Board: the Examination Board of the Bachelor's and Master's programme in Anthropology and Development Studies; - 3.
+Examiner: a person appointed by the Examination Board to administer examinations and determine the results: - 4.
+Units of study: the courses listed in the EER that the student must follow and the related examinations that the student must complete successfully to obtain the first year, Bachelor's or Master's degree; - 5.
 Examination: an evaluation of the student's knowledge, understanding and skills concerning a specific unit of study and the assessment given for this evaluation by at least one of the examiners appointed by the Examination Board; the term 'examination' is understood to mean all test forms; - 6.
-Student: a person enrolled for and preparing to complete the degree; - 7.
-Graduation candidate: a person who has completed the requirements for the Master's degree; - 8.
+Student: a person enrolled for and preparing to complete a first year, Bachelor's or Master's degree; - 7.
+Graduation candidate: a person who has completed the requirements for the first year, Bachelor's or Master's degree; - 8.
 OSP: the faculty's education service point, Montessorilaan 3, A.01.07; - 9.
 OSIRIS: the university's student information system; - 10.Blackboard: the university's digital learning environment.